2021–22 Australian bushfire season: Western Australia

 Another fire in Bridgetown also claimed a house in Hester on 6 February.
 Another fire started burning near Bruce Rock in catastrophic conditions.
 By 7 February the fire reached a length of approximately 35 km.

 Residents in Corrigin, Kulin and Kondinin were sheltered at home or evacuated when a bushfire moved through the area on 6 February burning 40000 ha of bush needing over 70 fires to try to contain it.
 Several sheds were lost to the blaze.

 Victoria

 On 1 January, a blaze started in the Melbourne suburb of Maribyrnong.
-Another fire that started in South Australia on New Years Eve crossed into Victoria on New Years day burning out forest and farmland.
+Another fire that started in South Australia on New Year's Eve crossed into Victoria on New Year's Day burning out forest and farmland.
 Areas around Poolaijelo, to the south-west of Edenhope had fire burning out of control causing the loss of thousands of sheep.
 Over 7000 ha of land was burned out.